Alfresco/alfresco-content-app/docs/getting-started/configuration.md

 ## Server settings

-Once the Content Application starts, it needs to know where the Alfresco Content Services (either Community or Enterprise) server is.
+Once the Content Application starts, it needs to know where the Alfresco Content Services server is, and what the file sharing URL will be.

+### Content Services Address

 The "ecmHost" property allows you to set the address of the server using the dynamic or static format.

-### Dynamic address
+#### Dynamic address

 The example below demonstrates the most common dynamic format for a development environment: